Solsys Geopolitics 2100 - 2500 CE (131 - 531 AT)

 Flag of the Inner Council

-Off-world expansion, both governmental and commercial, exploded in the decades following the Great Downturn, going from just a few permanent habitats on Luna and Mars to hundreds of colonies stretching from Venus to Uranus.
-While most of these settlements remained politically tied to their home nations or corporations back on Earth, a larger number began acting autonomously or even achieved de facto independence.
-In 2135 (156 AT), a number of Superior dominated stations and habitats around Earth banded together to form the Orbital League, which some historians consider to be the first true space-based polity.
+Off-world expansion, both governmental and commercial, accelerated dramatically in the decades following the Great Downturn, going from just a few permanent habitats on Luna and Mars to dozens of colonies stretching from Venus to Uranus.
+The establishment of colonies accelerated further after the opening of the first space elevator brought the cost of access to space to unprecedented lows.
+While most of these settlements remained politically tied to their home nations or corporations back on Earth, a larger number began acting autonomously or even achieved de facto political independence.
+In 2135 (166 AT), a number of Superior dominated stations and habitats around Earth banded together to form the Orbital League, which some historians consider to be the first true space-based polity.
 With the United Nations struggling to adapt to the growing amount of off-world settlement, an independent Council for the Peaceful Coordination and Development of the Inner Solar System (CPCDISS) was created in 2184 (215 AT).
 CPCDISS, soon invariably referred to as the Inner Council, did a passable job of mitigating conflict among state and non-state actors between Sol and the Asteroid Belt.
 However, the Outer Solar System often remained a dangerous place, as illustrated by the conflict between colonists and antimatter miners over Amalthea in 2189 (220 AT).
-Although some historians disagree, it is usually thought that the Inner Council was never a sovereign political entity but more of a forum for de-conflicting the interests of major spacefaring Earth nations, megacorps, and a small but growing number of orbital and offworld states.
+Although some historians disagree, it is usually thought that the Inner Council was never a sovereign political entity but more of a forum for de-conflicting the interests of major spacefaring Earth nations, corporations, and a small but growing number of orbital and offworld states.
 A mere nine years after its founding, the Inner Council oversaw the creation of the Martian Union, a supranational entity for fostering economic and political relations between the various colonies and settlements.
 Among its many duties, the Martian Union coordinated and facilitated the ongoing terraforming efforts.

 During the 23rd century, a number of new political groupings emerged on Earth.
 These included the South Asian Compact (SAC) in 2217 (248 AT), a supranational organization led by India that promoted regional integration and development.
 The SAC would oversee the construction of the Vahana space elevator in the Maldives, Earth's sixth and final pre-Technocalypse beanstalk.
 In the extreme South, dozens of settlements operating under the United Nations Organization for Regulating Colonization of the Antarctic were granted independence in 2221 (252 AT), becoming 32 "Free States" loosely governed by the Antarctic Conclave.
 Another new alliance was the North American Community (NAC).
 Formed in 2238 (269 AT), the NAC greatly strengthened the bonds between the United States, California, Cascadia, Mexico, and the various Canadian and Central American states.
 Overall, geopolitical power during this period continued to drift south with Australia, Indonesia, SAC, OSS, and an assortment of African coalitions cementing their place in the ranks of the leading Earth nations of the day.
 Intercontinental transportation reached an all-time level of affordability facilitated in part by a highly developed network of vac-trains that spanned the globe.
 This, and the near ubiquitous translation technology, allowed individuals with various interests and political orientations to more easily interact regardless of nationality or location.